ryanfortner/box64-debs/README.md

 # box64-debs

 This is a simple Debian repository for the [box64](https://github.com/ptitSeb/box64) project.
-New versions are compiled every 24 hours if a new commit on box64's repository has been made, you can find all the debs here: https://github.com/ryanfortner/box64-debs/commits/master
+New versions are compiled every 24 hours if a new commit on the master repository has been made, you can find all the debs here: https://github.com/ryanfortner/box64-debs/commits/master

-These debs have been compiled using RPiOS arm64 (Debian Buster).
-They should work on both debian Buster and Bullseye.
+These debs have been compiled using various target CPUs and systems.
+You can see all the available pkgs below.

 ## Package List
 Package Name | Notes | Install Command |